lm-webui/lm-webui/README.md

 # LM WebUI 🛡️

 **LM-WebUI** makes running local AI as easy as installing an app.
 No more juggling separate apps, model or vendor limitations, or runtime setup headaches.
-A built-in Runtime Manager will manages runtime and models for you, while chat, vision, image generation, and file context all live in one interface inside your own machine.
+A built-in Runtime Manager manages inference engines and models for you, while chat, vision, image generation, and file context all live in one interface on your own machine.
 Built for privacy-first and sovereign AI systems.

 <p align="center">
   <img src="./assets/demo.png" width="1080" />